Brew tips and recipes

 French Press

-This classic brew method offers an easy to brew bold cup.
-Here you can play with the ratio, grind size, and time to perfect your brew to your tastes!
+The french press is a classic brew method that offers a delicious, bold cup.
+Here you can play with the ratio, grind size, and time to perfect your brew to your preference!

 We recommend starting with a 1:12 ratio - so for one cup that would be 25g of ground coffee and 300 g of water.
 Adjust this ratio to fit your taste.